sapient007/uspto-sample-app/README.md

 ## Deployment Steps:

-* Create a data service named `patent-data` in CloudFoundry.
+* Create a data service named `patent-data-service` in CloudFoundry.
 * Build both projects independently using `mvn clean package`.
 This should create both jar and war files needed.
 * Run `cf push` from the root directory.
 The `manifest.yml` contains all info needed.